Sometimes your usual one hour Sunday morning walk by yourself turns into five hours.

 We’ll need to hold him accountable.
-I believe he is capable of being held accountable.
+But I believe he is actually capable of being held accountable.
 Of admitting mistakes and trying to fix them.

 Donald Trump is not capable of admitting fault.
 He’s a narcissist.
 When he both thinks and says out loud that “nobody knows more” about every single subject that comes up, how could he be?

 And that difference is crucial.

 Please Vote for Joe Biden

 Joe Biden legitimately seems to be a good, decent, kind, empathetic person.
 I believe that is a great foundation to build on.

 Joe Biden has an awful lot of leadership experience.
 And wants to use that leadership power in a positive way in our country, one that uplifts and shares.
 Using ‘power with/to/within’, as Brené Brown would say.